publicdocs/uscode/assets/md/titles/usc10/us/usc/t10/stA/ptI/ch2/m__us_usc_t10_s113.md

  __Review of C__  __4__  __I by National Research Council__

     [Pub.
 L. 104–106, div.
-A, title II, § 262][/us/pl/104/106/s262], Feb.
+A, title II][/us/pl/104/106/dA/tII], § 262, Feb.
 10, 1996, [110 Stat.
 236][/us/stat/110/236], directed the Secretary of Defense, not later than 90 days after Feb.
 10, 1996, to request the National Research Council of the National Academy of Sciences to conduct a two-year review of current and planned service and defense-wide programs for command, control, communications, computers, and intelligence, and required the Secretary to provide that the Council submit interim reports and a final report on the review to the Department of Defense and committees of Congress.

  __Strategy and Report on Automated Information Systems of Department of Defense__

     [Pub.
 L. 104–106, div.
-A, title III, § 366][/us/pl/104/106/s366], Feb.
+A, title III][/us/pl/104/106/dA/tIII], § 366, Feb.
 10, 1996, [110 Stat.
 275][/us/stat/110/275], directed the Secretary of Defense to develop a strategy for the development or modernization of automated information systems for the Department of Defense and to submit to Congress a report on the development of such strategy not later than Apr.
 15, 1996.

  __Report Concerning Appropriate Forum for Judicial Review of Department of Defense Personnel Actions__

     [Pub.
 L. 104–106, div.
-A, title V, § 551][/us/pl/104/106/s551], Feb.
+A, title V][/us/pl/104/106/dA/tV], § 551, Feb.
 10, 1996, [110 Stat.
 318][/us/stat/110/318], directed the Secretary of Defense to establish an advisory committee to consider issues relating to the appropriate forum for judicial review of Department of Defense administrative personnel actions, required the committee to submit a report to the Secretary of Defense not later than Dec.
 15, 1996, required the Secretary to transmit the committee’s report to Congress not later than Jan.
 1, 1997, and provided for the termination of the committee 30 days after the date of the submission of its report to Congress.

  __Requirements for Automated Information Systems of Department of Defense__

 [Pub.
 L. 103–337, div.
-A, title III, § 381][/us/pl/103/337/s381], Oct.
+A, title III][/us/pl/103/337/dA/tIII], § 381, Oct.
 5, 1994, [108 Stat.
 2738][/us/stat/108/2738], provided that:

 >     “(a)  __Determination Required__  __.—__